abhisheksr01/spring-boot-microservice-best-practices/.github/ISSUE_TEMPLATE/feature_request.md

 ## Description
 <!--
 A clear and concise description of the feature you're requesting in this repository.
-This can be anything from CI tool integration, Security feature (use Security-DevSecOps label), change in the code etc.
+This can be anything from CI tool integration, Security features (use Security-DevSecOps label), changes in the cod,e etc.
 -->

 ## Use Case